One of the markers that appear to have the most influence on your heart disease risk is HDL cholesterol.

 General Diet Changes

-- Replacing high carbohydrate intake with higher fat intake (polyunsaturated, monounsaturated & saturated fat) has ability to increase HDL by 7-12%.
-Also reducing intake of trans fatty acids may also support healthy HDL levels.
+- Replacing high carbohydrate intake with higher fat intake (polyunsaturated, monounsaturated & saturated fat) has the ability to increase HDL by 7-12%.
+Also reducing the intake of trans fatty acids may also support healthy HDL levels.

 - Moderate alcohol consumption may increase HDL levels by up to 9.2%.